Amazon deforestation: Indigenous Amazonians sue French supermarket chain

-Category: World Hits: 3The owners of one of France's largest supermarket chains, Casino, have been accused of selling beef sourced from cattle reared in the Amazon Rainforest in a lawsuit filed by NGOs and indigenous people in Brazil and Colombia on Wednesday.
+Category: World Hits: 4The owners of one of France's largest supermarket chains, Casino, have been accused of selling beef sourced from cattle reared in the Amazon Rainforest in a lawsuit filed by NGOs and indigenous people in Brazil and Colombia on Wednesday.
 They say Casino is contributing to the thousands of hectares of the Amazon destroyed each year for the beef industry.

 Read more https://www.france24.com/en/video/20210304-amazon-deforestation-indigenous-amazonians-sue-french-supermarket-chain